Leeds Cost of Living: Monthly Budget Guide for 2025

 city centre rents vs student housing affordability

-You’ll notice city-centre one-bedroom rents average about £939.38/month and three-bed flats around £1,827.14, while outside the centre one-bedels run about £702.50 and three-beds £1,110.00.
-If you’re budgeting, know that shared private housing typically costs £300–£600 per person and university halls range £400–£700 (ensuites at the top end), against an average net monthly salary of £2,449.71.
-Next, we’ll compare these city-centre trends with outside-centre affordability and student housing options to help you pick the best fit.
+City-centre one-bedroom rents average about £939/month and three-bed flats around £1,827.
+Outside the centre, one-beds drop to about £703 and three-beds to £1,110.
+Shared private housing typically costs £300–£600 per person, and university halls range from £400–£700 (en-suite at the top end).
+These figures sit against an average net monthly salary of £2,449.

 Outside-Centre Affordability